+‘Dental occlusion’ is a term used to describe how your teeth meet when you bite together.
 Your teeth are designed to come together in a specific way for your bite to function properly.

 When the muscles and joints of the jaw work together in harmony, it results in a healthy occlusion.
 When they do not work together this causes a misaligned bite, known as malocclusion.

 An unbalanced bite can cause a lot of pain and patients often do not associate this discomfort with their mouths and a possible bite problem, often suffering for a long time without realising that their pain could be easily fixed through occlusion assessment.

-- Temporomandibular Joint Disorder (TMD).
-If you suffer from headaches, or neck and shoulder pain, this may be linked with possible jaw problems.
+- Temporomandibular Joint Disorder (TMD) – If you suffer from headaches or neck and shoulder pain, this may be linked with possible jaw problems.
 And if you suffer from pain or discomfort on the side of your face around your ears or jaw joints, these issues may also be symptomatic of problems associated with a misaligned bite.

 Occlusion is taken very seriously here at The Essex Smile Centre.
 We believe it’s better to fix something before it breaks completely; after all we only get one set of adult teeth.
 Declan, Stephen and the skilled clinical team here have undertaken advanced training to carefully evaluate occlusal problems.

+“When I first joined your practice I was a very nervous patient, but the staff did everything they could to put me at ease.
+My dentist was also very helpful, he knew I was nervous and made me feel very comfortable and said he would stop when ever I wanted to.
 Your staff are always happy to help, whenever I have to change or cancel my appointment it is always done with a pleasant manner.
 Every time I enter your practice, whether your staff are busy or not I am always greeted with a smile and a pleasant ‘hello’, even through the recent changes to your practice and the many challenges this must bring the pleasant and helpful manner of your staff has remained constant” – Janna